What Happens to Trash After It’s Tossed?

-Sometimes trash doesn’t make it to the garbage.
+Sometimes trash doesn’t make it to the garbage bin.
 In these cases, it winds up polluting places like lakes and rivers, eventually winding up in the ocean where it affects marine life and their habitats by damaging the ecosystem and contaminating food sources.
-To give you an idea of this problem’s scope, the 5 Gyres Institute and a group of scientists established the first Global Estimate of Marine Plastic Pollution in 2014, which determined that there were 269,000 metric tons and 5.25 trillion particles of plastic on the ocean’s surface.
+To give you an idea of this problem’s scope, 5 Gyres and a group of scientists established the first Global Estimate of Marine Plastic Pollution in 2014, which determined that there were 269,000 metric tons and 5.25 trillion particles of plastic on the ocean’s surface.
 The abundance of plastic in our ocean is often described by scientists as a “plastic smog.”

 "Most of the plastic in our ocean comes from poorly designed products on land and waste management systems that are not being able to deal with the poorly designed products.
 The most common form of plastic pollution found on beaches worldwide comes from single-use throwaway packaging."